enthought/Numpy-Tutorial-SciPyConf-2022/README.md

     - **Windows**: Click Start and search for "Anaconda Prompt".
 Click on the application to launch a new Anaconda Prompt window.
     - **macOS**: Open Spotlight Search (using Cmd+Space) and type "Terminal.app".
 Click on the application to launch a new Terminal.app window.

-2. Create a new Anaconda virtual environment by executing the below command in the application window you opened in step 1 above.
+1. Create a new Anaconda virtual environment by executing the below command in the application window you opened in step 1 above.

     ```
     $ conda create -n numpy-tutorial ipython jupyter matplotlib numpy pillow pyqt
     ```

-3. To test your installation, please execute the `check_env.py` script in the environment where you have installed the requirements.
-If you created an Anaconda environment using the instructions above, keep the application window that you opened in step 1 active (or launch the platform specific application again -- Anaconda Prompt for Windows or Terminal.app for macOS), navigate to where you have this GitHub repository, and type:
+1. Download the materials from this GitHub repository by executing the below command.
+It will create a new folder named `Numpy-Tutorial-SciPyConf-2022/` with all the content you will need.

     ```
+    $ git clone git@github.com:enthought/Numpy-Tutorial-SciPyConf-2022.git
+    ```

+1. To test your installation, please execute the `check_env.py` script in the python virtual environment where you have installed the requirements (from step 2 above).
+If you created an Anaconda environment using the instructions above, keep the application window that you opened in step 1 active (or launch the platform specific application again -- Anaconda Prompt for Windows or Terminal.app for macOS), navigate to where you downloaded this GitHub repository, and type:

+    ```
     $ conda activate numpy-tutorial
+    $ cd Numpy-Tutorial-SciPyConf-2022/
     $ python check_env.py
     ```